sysec-uic/ARVO-Meta/scripts/README.md

 - `analyze-db.py` — summarizes all bugs and patches by a specific project using the `fix_commit` from `ARVO.db`
 - `analyze-bug.py` — the main analysis script
 - `arvo.db` — the SQLite database containing crash and patch info
+- `gen_bug_prompt.py` — generates LLM-ready prompts from ARVO bug data for patch generation or analysis
-- `libxml2/` — the Git repository of the libxml2 project (should be initialized and contain all commit history)
+- `libxml2/` or other project's repo — the Git repository of the `libxml2` project (should be initialized and contain all commit history)

 ## 📌 Usage
 **1. Prepare:** Clone only the latest commit of `ARVO-Meta` and then clone `libxml2` under it.